HiPhish/fennel-repl.nvim/README.rst

 - [X] Interactive stacktrace: click a line and get taken to that location
 - [ ] Auto-completion on the REPL
-- [ ] Syntax highlighting of user input (no idea how I can do that)
+- [X] Syntax highlighting of user input (piggy-back on Fennel syntax highlighting)
 - [ ] Documentation lookup (e.g. when pressing `K` while on a symbol)
 - [ ] Inspect an element (e.g. by pressing `<A-K>` while on a symbol)
 - [ ] Cycle through history (e.g. up and down arrows); this is actually hard to